Responsible tourism in Romania

 What does it mean to be a responsible traveller?

 Responsible tourism wants to create a positive interaction between visitors and local host communities so that the economic, social and cultural benefits of international travel are fairly shared among all participants, while natural environments are protected.

 It's a way of giving something back while doing something we all enjoy - travel and being hosts.
 It's a meaningful way for tourists to engage in authentic and local experience while being mindful of their social, economic and environmental impact on the communities and places they visit.

 - think of responsible tourism as the opposite of commercial, mass-tourism, which causes significant problems in cities like Venice, Barcelona or Amsterdam, overcrowds attractions such as the Great Wall of China, Louvre Museum or Machu Pichu, and leads to unethical tourism practices (elephant rides in Thailand, intrusive visits to tribal communities in Africa, stampeding on religious sites).

 Romanian Friend's mission is to support responsible tourism in Romania through tours we carefully select, review or create with our trusted & handpicked guide-partners.
 Using our native knowledge and local research, we make sure local communities will benefit from the financial and inclusive impact of tourism, while travellers like you enjoy a memorable and authentic experience in Romania, whether you go sightseeing, hiking or on a culinary adventure.

 Here's some examples of how our tours support responsible tourism:

-- the guide-partners we work with are passionate locals with extensive knowledge and connections in a particular region of Romania, natives proud of their roots who want to help their community
+- the guide-partners we work with are passionate locals with lots of knowledge and connections in a particular region of Romania, natives proud of their roots who want to help their community

-- all our tours include services and products from the local community: meals or food tastings with regional ingredients or recipes, traditional guesthouses or workshops with craftsmen in the area, etc. so tourism also helps the local economy
+- all our tours include services and products from the local community: meals with regional ingredients sourced from local producers, traditional family-owned guesthouses, workshops with craftsmen from the area, etc. so tourism supports the local economy

 - we include visits to lesser-known attractions and sights where paying a small entrance fee helps support the maintenance cost of Romania's historic or cultural heritage, natural parks and wonders